 You can still choose to submit, but do not list me as an author.

 Can I work on projects that don't involve you?

 First, there's a question of funding.
-If you're funded on a fellowship, TA, or self-funded, then you just need to make sure that I'm happy to continue advising you (i.e., making good progress to your degree).
+If you're funded on a fellowship, TA, or self-funded, then you just need to make sure that I'm happy to continue advising you (i.e., making good progress to your degree, fulfiling the requirements of the research group like sending snippets).
 It's fine to take a break and explore your interests, but don't ignore your thesis.

 However, If you're funded on a grant, you need to be working on work that's consistent with the goals of the grant.
 Maintaining these relationships is necessary for me (and future students) to have funding.
 If your only publication in three years has a majority of authors not working on the grant, that will also look suspicious.

 This isn't to say that you can never work on a project that doesn't involve me.
 For example, many students need a week or two to wrap up their internship projects.
 This is totally fine, and it's not reasonable (or appropriate) for me to get involved.
 However, if you're still working with your internship advisors six months afterward and it's interfering with your grant-funded work, then I either need to be involved or you need to give it up.
 At the very least there needs to be a frank conversation between me and the internship host (it's not fair for you to have to manage these conflicting relationships/priorities).

 Why is it important to cite related work?
 Can't you just add the citations for me?

 I often ask students to cite papers when we're working on a draft.
 Sometimes a citation will be very trivial to add (e.g., at the end of a sentence), and students may rightly wonder why I don't just add it myself.
 Am I really that lazy?